 Illiterate when he first entered prison, Mr. Bright taught himself to read and write, and then taught himself the law.
 He challenged his conviction in the courts all the way to the State Supreme Court before a lawyer from Innocence Project New Orleans stepped in to help unravel his case.
 In 2002, IPNO presented all of the evidence in Mr. Bright and Mr. Truvia’s case to a court in Orleans Parish, including several alibi witnesses for each defendant that neither of their lawyers ever bothered to contact.
 The court overturned their convictions and was upheld by the Louisiana Supreme Court.

 On June 24, 2003, after 27 ½ years in prison for a crime they did not commit, Mr. Bright and Mr. Truvia were both released after the Orleans Parish District Attorney dismissed all charges.
 They left prison with nothing but a $10 check each from the State of Louisiana and garbage bags full of legal paperwork.

-Mr. Bright works part time at IPNO as the assistant education and outreach director, speaking around the country about his wrongful incarceration and life since his release.
+Mr. Bright speaks to audiences around the country about his wrongful incarceration and life since his release.

 He has also found a calling as an actor and has had roles in films such as 12 Years a Slave and TV shows such as HBO's Treme, American Horror Story: Coven and Memphis Beat.